chrsoo/microservices/README.md

 ### Jenkinsfile
 The [Jenkinsfile](Jenkinsfile) will not work without you writing a custom DSL and adding the `mavenPipeline` global variable to your Jenkins instance.

-Using a `Jenkinsfile` works best with a plugin like [Bitbucket Multibranch](FIXME) or similar so that all new repositories and branchs are automagically discovered by Jenkins.
+Using a `Jenkinsfile` works best with a plugin like [Bitbucket Branch Source Plugin](https://go.cloudbees.com/docs/plugins/bitbucket/) or similar so that all new repositories and branchs are automagically discovered by Jenkins.

 ### POM
 The Maven POM builds the Docker image using Spotify's  [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven).